ScottLogic/blog/_posts/2017-06-25-uk-place-names.md

 title: Mapping UK place name endings (With command line cartography tools)
 date: 2017-06-25 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 tags:
 - featured
 author: ceberhardt
 layout: default_post
 summary: Place names in UK and Ireland are very much influenced by their surroundings, with endings such as -hill, -ford, and -wood quite clearly referencing local geography.
 This blog post uses the new NDJSON command line tools for processing, transforming and joining datasets to create an optimised visualisation.
 image: ceberhardt/assets/featured/uk-place-names.png
 ---